-The Salk Institute will be closed on Monday, January 16th and Monday, February 20th due to the holidays
+The Salk Institute will be closed on Monday, February 20th, in observance of President’s Day

 The Salk Institute is a private, not-for-profit research institute.
 All visitors are welcome to visit the campus during normal business hours.